danielgsims/hyperdrive/README.md

 402 Payment Required                | I expect to be well paid.
 I'm in it for the money.
 403 Forbidden                       |
 404 Not Found                       |
-405 Method Not Allowed              |
+405 Method Not Allowed              | Surrender is a perfectly acceptable alternative in extreme circumstances!
 406 Not Acceptable                  | Your droids.
 They'll have to wait outside.
 We don't want them here.
 407 Proxy Authentication Required   |
-408 Request Timeout                 |
+408 Request Timeout                 | Han will have that shield down.
+We've got to give him more time!
 409 Conflict                        |
 410 Gone                            |
 411 Length Required                 |